thathsaraDinu/operion-api/README.md

 ## License

-This project is licensed under the MIT License.
+This project is open source and available under the [MIT License](LICENSE).

-## Support

-For support and questions, contact the Operion Team at support@operion.com